-Figure 2 – The illustrative running example: The Network Diagram

-Similarly, the realizations are also provided in the form of a table of randomized values per each activity’s duration, based on the distribution parameters (often in a spreadsheet file).
-For instance, Activity 1 in the project described in Table 1 is randomized using the underlying beta distribution, i.e., assuming a duration of between 2 to 5 time units and with a most likely value of 4 time units.
+Similarly, the realizations are also provided in the form of a table of randomized values for each activity’s duration based on the distribution parameters (often in a spreadsheet file).
+For instance, Activity 1 in the project described in Table 1 is randomized using the underlying beta distribution, i.e., assuming a duration of between 2 and 5 time units and with a most likely value of 4 time units.
 Table 2 provides an example of R=10 realizations of the running example project.